zeqe/setnim/README.md

 # Setnim

-An animation framework for parameterized puppets.
+An animation framework for parameterized puppets programmable in OpenGL.
 Made with SFML.

 ![&lt;animation of an un-shrinking person&gt;](demo/ant_man.gif)